Personal Project · Vibe-coded

 Our Shared Library

-A book catalogue app I built for our home — because after 1,000+ books and two failed attempts at tracking them, the only solution that fit our lives was one designed for an audience of exactly two.
+A book catalogue app I designed and built for our home — because after 1,000+ books and two failed attempts at tracking them, the only solution that fit our lives was one designed for an audience of exactly two.
+I owned everything: the requirements, the design, and shipping a live product with auth, a real database, and AI enrichment.

 My Role